ParisaMollahoseini/Action_recognition_with_kinect_v2/README.md

 ### ✅  How to run
 ----

-Follow these steps to read folders and run the codes:
+Follow these steps to read folders and run the codes:<br>
-➙ First open the data folder and follow the instructions explained on its readme file ➙ Open create_model folder and follow the instructions to train and test model on data processed before ➙ Finally you can open test_on_kinect folder to test your saved model on real data. 😊
+➙ First open the data folder and follow the instructions explained on its readme file <br>
+➙ Open create_model folder and follow the instructions to train and test model on data processed before<br>
+➙ Finally you can open test_on_kinect folder to test your saved model on real data. 😊<br>

 ### 📝 Paper which is used in this project